MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 5. **Account for imprecisions:**
 We distinguish two types of imprecisions which are noticeable to users: Offset and Jitter.
 The easiest way to address offsets is to provide sufficiently large targets to interact with (> 2° in visual angle – as reference: your thumbnail is about 2° in visual angle when you stretch out your arm (1)).
 This leads to the following guidance:
     - Do not force users to select tiny targets: Research has shown that if targets are sufficiently large (and the system is designed well), users describe the interaction as effortless and magical.
 If targets become too small, users describe the experience as fatiguing and frustrating.

-## Use cases
-Eye tracking enables applications to track where the user is looking in real time.
-This will enable a whole new level of context and human understanding within your holographic experience.
-This section describes the types of new interactions that become possible with eye tracking.

-### User intent
--	Context for other inputs such as voice, hands and controllers
--	Fast and low-effort target selections
--	Engagement with embodied virtual agents and interactive holograms

-### Attention tracking
--	Remote eye gaze visualization
--	User research studies
--	Training simulations
--	Performance monitoring
--	Design evaluations, advertisement and marketing research
--	Medical and educational research / applications

-### Implicit actions
--	Automatic scroll and pan
--	Smart notifications
--	Attentive holograms that react when being looked at

-### Expressiveness
--	Live avatar eye animation
--	Gaze direction and blinks

-### Gaming
--	Additional targeting vector
--	Superpowers!

-### Text entry
--	Smarter and low-effort text entry (especially useful when speech or hands are inconvenient to use)

 ---